 An easy way to look at it

-Plan B doesn’t end pregnancy.
+Plan B won’t end a pregnancy.
 It prevents pregnancy.
 Research shows EC won’t work after an egg is implanted.
 So, it’s not an abortion if you were never pregnant in the first place.
 Right?
 Right.

 Plan B prevents pregnancy by delaying ovulation or preventing fertilization.
 Does it work after an egg is fertilized?
 Well, the jury is still out.

-Play it safe: It’s uber-important to take the pill ASAP after your boom-boom sesh.
-It can get to work before the egg is fertilized (just in case).
+Play it safe: It’s uber-important to take the pill ASAP after sex.
+That way, it can get to work before the egg is fertilized (just in case).

 Light bleeding is usually harmless.
 It should go away on its own in a day or two.
 But in rare cases, bleeding can be a sign of something serious.